SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 No workaround is available yet.
 Audio is restored when transitioning between items, when the player is paused and resumed, or when a seek operation occurs.

-## Memory leaks when using `SystemVideoView` on tvOS 26 (FB21160665)

-The standard player user interface leaks memory when playing content that contains chapters on tvOS 26.

-### Workaround

-No workaround is available yet.

 ## Playback incorrectly jumps to the live edge when resuming a DVR video livestream after an interruption (e.g. alarm) (FB21701670)

 When playing a video livestream that offers a DVR window, the player incorrectly resumes at the live edge after an interruption instead of resuming from the previous playback position.